ruoyu-z/ruoyu-z.github.io/_pages/about.md

   - /about.html
 ---

-I am Ruoyu Zhang, and I have obtained my Master's degree in Software Engineering from Guizhou University.
-I am currently applying for PhD programs for the Fall 2025 intake.
-Additionally, I am open to opportunities for the Spring 2025 intake, should there be availability.
-Below is an overview of my background:
+My name is Ruoyu Zhang.
+I am currently a Ph.D. student at Auburn University, where my work focuses on AI for Healthcare.
+Prior to joining Auburn in Fall 2025, I completed my Master's degree in Software Engineering at Guizhou University.
+My detailed background is outlined below:

 EDUCATION
 ------